tuffnatty/pg_conftool/README.md

 CONFIGFILE may specify an absolute pathname; cluster specification is not needed then.

-show PARAMETER|all      Show a parameter, or all present in CONFIGFILE. set PARAMETER VALUE     Set or update a parameter. remove PARAMETER        Remove (comment out) a parameter from CONFIGFILE. edit                    Open the config file in $EDITOR [vi].
+show PARAMETER|all      Show a parameter, or all present in CONFIGFILE. set [PARAMETER VALUE | PARAMETER=VALUE]...
+			Set or update a parameter, or multiple parameters. remove PARAMETER        Remove (comment out) a parameter from CONFIGFILE. edit                    Open the config file in $EDITOR [vi].
 ```